 Highline College prohibits rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking for all students and employees.
-Rape and all forms of sexual assault and misconduct are violations of Highline's Code of Student Conduct and the Revised Code of Washington (RCW) 49.60.030.
+Rape and all forms of sexual assault and misconduct are violations of Highline's Student Conduct Code found in the Washington Administrative Code, Title 1321 WAC 1321-126.